 Why do my skylights leak?

 As stated above, there is a natural deterioration to the seal that occurs with skylights that lead to the breakdown and eventual failure of its components.
 However, here are a few more reasons that your skylight may leak:

 Incorrect or improper installation – The skylight was installed incorrectly and water is leaking in from around the skylight, not through it.

 Broken acrylic skylight – The skylight is old and degraded from the sun and weather and has either spontaneously broken or something has penetrated it.
 Problems also arise on acrylic skylights when someone applies sealer or caulk at the junction of the skylight and the frame, usually as a result of water coming in.
 This does not allow the skylight to expand or contract with changes in temperature, as it was designed to do.
 This will certainly shorten the lifespan of an acrylic skylight and make fracture inevitable!
 Acrylic skylights definitely have a lifespan; it may take 2-years, it may take 10, but at some point, it will break and need to be replaced.

 Roof Failure – There is a problem with the roof and water is finding its way through any openings in the roof and coming in around the skylight.

 What kind of skylights do I have?

-There are two (2) main types of skylight utilized, roof mounted and curb mounted.
-A deck mount skylight attached directly to the roof deck.
+There are two (2) main types of skylight utilized: roof mounted and curb mounted.
+A deck mount skylight is attached directly to the roof deck.
 Deck mounted skylights combine a wood frame, the insulated glass panes and the aluminum cladding.
 A flashing kit is used to cover the seam and make the installation watertight.

 A curb mounted skylight is nothing but a raised frame that the skylight is attached to.
 The curb raises the skylight above the roof line and consists of aluminum frame, insulated glass panes and a rubber gasket that seals the skylight to the curb